nixworks/public/news/2015/09/22/index.md

 ##### Xi Jinping
 ### [Xi Jinping begins his first visit to the United States as President of the People's Republic of China, meeting with technology company leaders and representatives in Seattle, Washington. ](/news/2015/09/22/xi-jinping-begins-his-first-visit-to-the-united-states-as-president-of-the-people-s-republic-of-china-meeting-with-technology-company-leade.md)
-_Context: technology company, Seattle, Washington, Xi Jinping, Chinese President, United States_
+_Context: Chinese President, technology company, Xi Jinping, Washington, United States, Seattle_

 ##### recent incident of hazes in 2015
 ### [The haze from Indonesian forest fires worsens leaving Singapore and parts of Indonesia and Malaysia covered in smog. ](/news/2015/09/22/the-haze-from-indonesian-forest-fires-worsens-leaving-singapore-and-parts-of-indonesia-and-malaysia-covered-in-smog.md)